orlandomotapires/how_to_devcloud/README.md

 ## Special thanks to 🥰:

-- [Murilo Boratto](http://lattes.cnpq.br/9222855062709254), your experience and knowledge have been invaluable to our progress.
+- [Murilo Boratto](http://lattes.cnpq.br/9222855062709254), our professor and instructor in many different parts of our graduation.
-- [Ugonna Chikezie](https://www.linkedin.com/in/ugonnachikezie/), your experience and knowledge have been invaluable to our progress.
+- [Ugonna Chikezie](https://www.linkedin.com/in/ugonnachikezie/), the Global Lead - oneAPI Academic Workshops, our mentor on student Ambassador programm.

 ## About 🤔: